Cycling the coast from Cape Town to Hermanus – The Atlantic Side of South Africa

 Cycling from Cape Town to Hermanus: Chapman’s Peak, Gordon’s Bay, Kogelberg Nature Reserve

-Our first ride in South Africa, along the coast of Western Cape
+Our first ride in South Africa, along the coast of the Western Cape

 Cycling around Cape Town is just amazing.
-Cape Town is a very spread-out city, expanding on a very wide area that includes a lot of pristine nature, from the Table Mountains National Park down to its southern tip, the Cape of Good Hope; from the sand dunes of False Bay to the cliffs of Gordons Bay, this is definitely a great area for a bike tour.
+Cape Town is a very spread-out city, expanding over an extensive area that includes a lot of pristine nature, from the Table Mountains National Park down to its southern tip, the Cape of Good Hope; from the dunes of False Bay to the cliffs of Gordons Bay.
+This is definitely an excellent area for a bike tour.

-One of the things that we liked most about Cape Town is the fact that we never really perceived it to be a big city, being mostly composed of suburbs that look like small villages in the countryside and are separated from each other by huge green spaces and a marvelous coast.
+One of the things we liked most about Cape Town was that we never really perceived it as a big city, mainly composed of suburbs that look like small villages in the countryside, separated from each other by huge green spaces and a marvelous coast.

-Leaving the city along the coast we were expecting a boring and busy road but instead, we were really surprised and fascinated by the beauty and epic of the landscapes that we found in front of us: Chapman’s Peak, the beach of Noordhoek, the white dunes, penguins and Gordons Bay.
+Leaving the city along the coast, we were expecting a boring, busy road, but instead we were surprised and fascinated by the beauty and epic landscapes we found before us: Chapman’s Peak, the beach at Noordhoek, the white dunes, penguins, and Gordons Bay.
 Here is our story, itinerary, and what we liked most.

 Interested only in Cape Town?